Introduction to Romans

 The letter is written to followers of Yeshua in the city of Rome, Italy, the capital of the Roman Empire.
 The congregation may have began as a result of pilgrims at Pentecost (Acts 2:10) returning home with the good news of Yeshua.
 At the time of the letter the congregation consisted of Judean Jews, Hellenistic Jews, proselytes and God-fearing Gentiles (cf. 1:13; 2:17; 3:1, 9, 29-30; 4:1; 7:1; 15:8-9).
 It appears from 16:3-5 that Priscilla and Aquila hosted a group of the disciples in the city at their home.
 It's important to remember than any Gentiles in the congregation because of their prior association with the synagogue had an understanding of Scripture, Jewish theology and Jewish customs.
 This fact is evident by Paul including many allusions to the Tanakh and contemporary Jewish culture without explanation.
 He writes about subjects of which they already have knowledge (cf. Rom 4:3; 7:2; 11:2).

 Paul wrote the letter probably in 57 or 58 while he was en route to Jerusalem.
 Prior to the letter Peter had arrived in Rome at least a decade earlier and given leadership to the fledgling congregation for a time (42─46 A.D.)
 The date for this trip is supported by Eusebius who said that Peter went to Rome during the reign of Claudius accompanied by Mark (Church History, II, 14:6; 15:1-2).
 Jerome (347–420 AD) said Peter paid his first visit to Rome in the second year of Claudius (Lives of Illustrious Men, Chap.
 I).
 Likewise, Paulus Orosius (5th cent.) said that Peter went to Rome early in the reign of Claudius (History Against the Pagans, Book VII, 6.1).
-(See the history of Peter's ministry in my article Simon Peter: Rock of the Body of Messiah.)
+(See the history of Peter's ministry in my article Simon Peter: Fisherman-Apostle.)

 Modern scholars generally reject the patristic report of Peter arriving in Rome before Paul because (1) Paul makes no mention of Peter having labored in Rome and said that he would not build on another's work (Rom 15:20; 2Cor 10:15-16), and (2) the report of the church fathers is just "tradition" and Scripture is silent on when Peter went to Rome.
 By the same token "silence" does not support a much later date in going to Rome, either.
 The fact remains that no historical evidence has been produced to rebut the patristic report and the church fathers were competent historians.
 In my view there is no contradiction with Peter having preceded Paul to Rome.
 Paul's Roman letter was written well over a decade after Peter ministered there and as Charles Edmundson argues (44, 50, 56), Paul's comment in his Roman letter very much implies that Peter had laid a foundation in Rome.